 What is the Annual Symposium?

-The program is also designed to encourage upcoming researchers and teachers.
-As part of the symposium, young researchers have an opportunity to talk with and learn from senior scientists by first presenting their research as posters and, as they progress, as oral presentations.
+The program is designed to encourage upcoming researchers and teachers.
+As part of the symposium, young researchers have an opportunity to connect with and learn from senior scientists by first presenting their research as posters and, as they progress, as oral presentations.

 Why Attend the Annual Symposium?

 - Network with the world’s leading Otolaryngologists, SLPs, Scientists, Performing Artists and Teachers.

 - For the INTERDISCIPLINARY presentations, posters and workshops

 - For the most up-to-date research information for diagnosis, treatment and care of the voice

 - Be part of advancing the research, diagnosis and treatment of the Professional Voice, helping those who depend on their voices to earn a living, including Actors; Singers; Broadcasters; Teachers; Physicians; Lawyers; Salespeople and countless others

 - Unite Medicine, Science & Art